finos/FDC3/docs/api/specs/webConnectionProtocol.md

         :::

-  5. At this stage, a [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json) message should have be received from either a candidate parent or a hidden iframe created in 4 above.
+  5. At this stage, a [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json) message should have been received from either a candidate parent or a hidden iframe created in 4 above.
 This message MUST have a `MessagePort` appended to it, which is used for further communication with the Desktop Agent.

   Add a listener (`port.addEventListener("message", (event) => {})`) to receive messages from the selected `candidate`, before moving on to the next stage.
   6. If no candidates were found or no [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json) has been received by the time that the timeout expires, then neither a Desktop Agent Preload or Desktop Agent Proxy interface has been discovered.
 If this occurs, the `getAgent()` implementation will run any `failover` function provided as a parameter to `getAgent()`, allowing the application to provide an alternative means of connecting to or starting up a Desktop Agent.